-In web and application design, a modal window is a user experience pattern that is often employed to interrupt a user’s activity, drawing their attention to something more important.
-Sometimes also known as a modal box, a modal dialog, or simply a modal, typically a modal window takes the form of a graphic element that appears in front of all other page content.
+In web and application design, a pop-up modal window is a user experience pattern that is often employed to interrupt a user’s activity, drawing their attention to something more important.
+Sometimes also known as a modal pop-up box, a modal dialog, a modal page, or simply a modal, typically a modal window takes the form of a graphic element that appears in front of all other page content.

 A modal window gets its name from the fact that triggering of the window is accompanied by a change in mode.
 When this happens, areas outside the modal window are deactivated until users either react to instructions that appear within the modal box itself, or close the window.

-Modals are usually triggered when a user clicks on a specific element or takes a certain action.
+Modals are usually triggered when a user clicks on a specific modal HTML or CSS element or takes a certain action.
 However, unlike many other methods of prompting users to respond to alerts, the advantage of a modal window is that the user does not lose their place on the page.

-The opposite of a modal window is a modeless one; in which case a window or box would appear without blocking the main window.
+The opposite of a modal window is a nonmodal window; which appears without blocking the main window.
 While a modeless window will likely be much less invasive for users, it is unlikely to prove as effective as a modal window in attracting user attention.

 A modal window is a powerful way of alerting users about important information or prompting them to take a specific action.
 For example, modal windows are often used in responsive design for delivering warnings, confirmations, drawing the user’s attention to vital information that they may otherwise have overlooked, or for making them aware of any secondary effects their actions may have.
 Similarly, modals can be used when further information is required before a certain task can be completed - such as when prompting a user to enter their password or other login information.

-As useful as modal windows can be in grabbing the user’s undivided attention, they are not without their shortcomings.
+As useful as modal screens can be in grabbing the user’s undivided attention, they are not without their shortcomings.
 The most obvious of which being the unwelcome interruption of user experience.